adammendoza/curriculum/Full Stack Web Development/Full-time/curriculum.md

 ***

 ### **Covered**
-Items listed here are heavily used throughout the entire duration of our six-month course.
+Items listed here were either a special day class or were covered to the extent where students would have a working knowledge of the following languages, disciplines, or software.

 #### Programming Languages